Early Childhood Tooth Decay

 - Children should have adult supervision while brushing until they are 6-to-8 years old.
-For very young children, this will involve actual brushing by and adult.
+For very young children, this will involve actual brushing by an adult.
 Older children are encouraged to brush alone first and have an adult brush afterwards.
 Children don’t have the coordination in their hand and wrist to brush well alone.
 They may miss some teeth altogether!
-Ask you pediatric dentist for tips on how to brush your child’s teeth.
+Ask your pediatric dentist for tips on how to brush your child’s teeth.

 - Children should avoid soda pop and other sugary beverages which aren’t healthy for their growth!
 The AAP and AAPD recommend one cup of 100% juice (6-to-8 oz) per day.
 It’s best to drink this during a meal or snack, not in-between!!
 Kids can drink white milk and water throughout the day if they are thirsty.

 - Avoid sippy-cups and other closed-cups while your child is playing.
 Teach your child to sit and drink from an open cup when they are thirsty.
 If a sippy-cup is used during play, put only water in it!
 Avoid drinking juice in a sippy cup.

 - Limit meals and snacks throughout the day.
 Children should have three meals and two snacks.
 Grazing or frequent feedings may lead to tooth cavities.